-The U.S. Army Military District of Washington has several premier ceremonial units that include the 3rd U.S. Infantry Regiment's (The Old Guard) Fife and Drum Corps, and U.S. Army Drill Team; and the U.S. Army Band "Pershing's Own."
+The U.S. Army Military District of Washington has several premier ceremonial units that include the 3rd U.S. Infantry Regiment's (The Old Guard) including the Fife and Drum Corps, the U.S. Army Drill Team, the Commander-in-Chief's Guard, and the Continental Color Guard.